CaleyD/FrontEndGuidelines/README.md

         * [Making a module testable](#making-a-module-testable)
         * AMD
     * [Declaring Variables](#declaring-variables)
-    * Animate and Style with CSS, not JavaScript
     * Manage State, Not Style
     * Use delegated events
     * Third-party libraries and plugins